 This Act outlines the responsibilities of the PUB regarding the balance between supply and demand in Manitoba's natural gas market.
 This includes the PUB's role in mediating contracts between natural gas suppliers and Centra Gas as the distributor, as well as contracts between Centra Gas and natural gas customers in Manitoba.

 This Act outlines the PUB's responsibility for the oversight and approval of gas pipeline distribution by the Greater Winnipeg Gas Company.

-This Act specifically excludes the PUB from regulating water and wastewater for the City of Winnipeg, including the authority to set
+This Act specifically excludes the PUB from regulating water and wastewater for the City of Winnipeg, including the authority to set rates.

 This Act establishes limitations of the PUB's role with regards to water and wastewater utilities managed by the Manitoba Water Services Board.
 Water and wastewater utilities that are managed by the Water Services Board are exempt from direct regulation by the PUB.
 The PUB acts as the appeal body for consumers for decisions made by the Manitoba Water Services Board.
 This Act also outlines the appeal process and the legislative responsibilities of the Manitoba Water Services Board.

 This Act outlines the Board's role in regulating the licensing and services of emergency public safety phone lines, such as 911 for municipal police and phone lines for the Manitoba RCMP.
 The Board may hear appeals from service providers who were refused a license.